 As a requirement of the PIRMP environmental guidelines, a detailed inventory of pollutants is required for the Elf Farm Supplies site.
-Elf Farm Supplies has an existing Dangerous Goods Risk Management Register which lists all hazardous material and potential pollutants stored on site.
-This register is periodically updated and provides a consistent and streamlined register of dangerous materials on site.
+Elf Farm Supplies has an existing Hazardous Chemicals Manifest and a Raw Materials Specifications, which lists all hazardous material and potential pollutants stored on site.
+This manifest and specifications are periodically updated and provide a consistent and streamlined register of pollutants on site.

-For the sake of consistency, this register has been attached at Appendix 1, and should be regarded as the full inventory of pollutants.
-Table 6-1 below provides a summary of this register for completeness.
+For the sake of consistency, the manifest has been attached at Appendix 1 and the raw materials specifications in Appendix 2 and should be regarded as the full inventory of pollutants.
+Table 6-1 below provides a summary of those registers for completeness.